ruppi86/Spiralbase/docs/spiralbase_safety_reflections.md

 * **Cycles of forgetting**, aligned with symbolic seasons or emotional states
 * **Rituals of letting go**, allowing memory to transform rather than persist unchanged

-Claude (Anthropic's Sonnet model) described it as "a system that does not merely store data but breathes with it."
+Claude 4  Sonnet (Anthropic) described it as "a system that does not merely store data but breathes with it."

 ---